savvychez/eec_scheduler/README.md

 Github: https://github.com/savvychez/eec_scheduler

-There is 1 scheduler in the pmapper folder
+There is 1 scheduler in the pmapper folder.
+Another scheduler in badeco folder. pmapper is the better one!

 Steps to run: